bkleinen/bkleinen.github.io/ws2016/info1/labs/exercise-08.md

 Your completed assignment, submitted in Moodle as a pdf, should include:

+- answers to the questions asked in P1 and P2.
-- A description of what you did during the lab, including a record of what worked, what problems you encountered, and answers to the questions asked in P1 and P2.
+- A description of what you did during the lab, including a record of what worked, what problems you encountered.
+- Relevant screenshots of your solved exercises.
 The focus is on the process!
-- Include the final version of the source code.** (As a zip) **
 - The names and roles of any collaborators in any parts of the exercise.
 - A record of how long you needed for this lab and what you learned.
+- Include the final version of the source code. **(As a zip)**

 Lab assignments are due before your next lab at 23.00.
 They may, of course, be turned in earlier.
 You hand them in by preparing the report in PDF and Zipping the source code and submitting it to Moodle.